rapidfort/community-images/community_images/mariadb/bitnami/README.md

 ## How do I use this hardened MariaDB image?

-The runtime instructions for this container are no different than the official release.
+The runtime instructions for this container are no different from the official release.
 Follow the instructions in their readme, but use our hardened image.

 ```sh
 $ helm repo add bitnami https://charts.bitnami.com/bitnami